lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 This error occurs when the transfer reason is set as _other_.
 Please select another option.
-Following to the official documentation of the SUNAT’s waybill guide, the transfer reasons _03 (sale with shipment to third party)_ or _12 (others)_ does not work in Odoo, since you should not have an empty or blank customer.
+Following to the official documentation of the SUNAT’s waybill guide, the transfer reasons _03 (sale with shipment to third party)_ or _12 (others)_ does not work in Konvergo ERP, since you should not have an empty or blank customer.

   * `Duda cliente: consumo de créditos IAP al usar GRE 2.0`